-This page contains Overmatting and Print Presentation details, together with some FAQ's in relation to Limited Edition Archival Pigment Ink Prints.
+On this page you will find Overmatting and Print Presentation details, together with some FAQ's in relation to Limited Edition Archival Pigment Ink Prints.

 Presentation Specifications for Limited Edition Archival Pigment Ink Prints

 FAQ's in relation to Limited Edition Archival Pigment Ink Prints

 Why are Oversized Edition prints available as "loose prints" only?

-The reason that Oversized Edition prints are offered as loose prints, only, is because of the exorbitant costs associated with overmatting, crating, insuring, and ultimately, shipping of any flat artwork that exhibits substantial size dimensions – as the Oversized Edition prints do.
+The reason that Oversized Edition prints are offered as loose prints, only, is because of the exorbitant costs associated with overmatting, crating, insuring, and ultimately, shipping of any flat artworks incorporating such substantial size dimensions, as with the Oversize Editions.
 For example, a 20"x50" (image size) panorama format Oversize Edition print would normally be overmatted to 30"x60".
-An overmatted print of that size (which would then need to remain flat) would require construction of a wooden shipping crate sized to approximately 3 ft. x 5.5 ft. in order to adequately package and protect such a large flat artwork for safe shipping and handling.
+An overmatted print of that size (which of course, would then need to remain flat) would require construction of a wooden shipping crate sized to approximately 3 ft. x 5.5 ft. in order to adequately package and protect such a large flat artwork for safe shipping and handling.
 By rolling the loose prints and shipping them in a mailing tube, shipping and handling costs are kept to a minimum.
 And, because any oversized artwork will, by its very nature, require that artwork be framed in order to be properly displayed, professional framers are better able to supply custom overmatting as an integral part of their normal framing procedures.

 Yes.
-There is a downloadable PDF file titled: Overmatting Guide for Oversized Editions that can be found on the Downloads page.
+There is a downloadable PDF file titled: Overmatting Instructions for Oversized Editions that can be found on the Downloads page.
 That PDF provides detailed instructions for overmatting the 20"x28" (normal aspect ratio) and 20"x50" (panorama aspect ratio) Oversized Edition prints.

-How are the Limited Edition Pigment Ink Prints actually printed?
+How are the Limited Edition Pigment Ink Prints actually produced?